 Kevin's hazel eyes widened.

 "Awesome dude!
-I'll finally be able to buy the new Guitar Hero: Warriors of Rock!
+Now that I think of it, I'll finally be able to buy the new Guitar Hero: Warriors of Rock!
 Let's do it!" he cried out loud.

 They walked through the long, dark streets, ghostly subdivisions and alleys, calling for Princess.
 A girl no older than five with brown pig-tails and wearing a Disney Princess T-shirt approached them.